PranavSalunke/FBChatCrawlerAndAnalyzer/README.md

 I use the fbchat API to request messages: https://fbchat.readthedocs.io/en/stable/index.html

+There are some errors that are thrown when trying to get lots of messages.
+I haven't gotten around to understanding and fixing those yet.
+It works well for small numbers though!

 ## Details

 There are two main files part of this project: `chatCrawler.py` and `userinfo.py`.